jkaye2012/devenv/docs/lib/rust.md

-# lib.rust: Functions to simplify building and packaging of Rust code for common configurations. {#sec-functions-library-rust}
+# lib.rust: Functions to simplify building and packaging of Rust code for common configurations {#sec-functions-library-rust}
-Functions to simplify building and packaging of Rust code for common configurations.
+Functions to simplify building and packaging of Rust code for common configurations

   These functions carry a dependency on [crane](https://crane.dev/index.html).
 I have found This to be the most flexible library for building Rust projects with more advanced types